-Nai Harn is a very nice spotless beach, tucked between grassy hills and tiny islands, and popular among expats and locals.
+Nai Harn is a superb spotless beach in the south of Phuket, tucked between grassy hills and tiny islands and popular among expats and locals.
 More laid back than west coast touristy spots it has all the food, hotels and shops you need for a great day and still holds on pretty well to its original feel.
 The protected bay offers great anchorage for sailing boats and luxury yachts.

 Only two hotels are really near Nai Harn Beach: the ‘All Seasons’ and the ‘The Nai Harn‘, formerly ‘Le Meridien’.
 It is a unique hotel in a unique location, all rooms have amazing seaviews with very long (but narrow) balconies.
 The restaurants used to be famous, people were driving long distances just to try them.
 Travellers have changed, hotel designs have changed, but this hotel has not, it is still a great hotel and a good place to have a drink while enjoying a sunset on the southern end of Phuket.